wongsean/t-shape/README.md

 #### Brand

-- the `s.ObjectID` is string with ObjectID constraint, it can pass to string
+- the `s.ObjectID` is string with ObjectID constraint, it can pass to string.
+- the `s.Url` is string with Url constraint, it uses URL constructor to validate.

 ### Assertion